ReTable/ui-kit/components/ui-checkbox-tree/README.md

 ## Empty Branches

-If branch is empty, it will be disabled.
+If branch is empty then it's disabled and have no toggle button.

 ## Disabled State